marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-6.jpg)

 In order to display hidden files in Linux, use the `ls` command with the `-a` flag.
 The `-a` includes hidden files and directories in the output of the `ls` command.
 For example, lets say I had 2 files in the "cow" directory.
 One of them is named "moo1.jpg" while the other is named "moo2.jpg".
 The file "moo1.jpg" is a non-hidden file, while "moo2.jpg" is a hidden file.
 If I executed the `ls` command, only moo1.jpg will be displayed in the output despite the existence of moo2.
-However, if I executed
+However, if I executed :

 ```txt
 ls -a
 ```

-The output would include both "moo1.jpg" and "moo2.jpg"
+The output would include both "moo1.jpg" and "moo2.jpg".

-Therefore, I typed
+Therefore, I typed:

 ```txt
 ls -a
 ```
-After I executed the command, the result was
+After I executed the command, the result was:

 ![](../images/Linux-101-part-12.png)